 - Top tours of Sydney

-Sydney Harbour YHA is Unique
+About Sydney Harbour YHA

-Sydney Harbour YHA is built over the remnants of an archeological dig of white Australia’s first settlement and lies only 500m from where the First Fleet landed to start the colony.
+The Sydney Harbour Rocks YHA opened in November 2009 and is built over the archaeological remnants of colonial Sydney.
+It is, in essence, built over an archaeological site of white Australia’s first settlement and lies only 500m from where the First Fleet landed to start the colony.

 I couldn’t help but stare and imagine what life must have been like back then, which is often why I travel – to get an insight into the lives of those, not just around me, but who have been before me so I can better understand the importance and value of my life as it stands now.

 Throughout the building, information plaques explain what can be seen on the archeological site, what was found there, and the stories that lie behind those who once lived there.